Header image courtesy of @wing1990hk (via Wikimedia Commons)

 Rise was born out of a passion for French artisanal baking and their restaurant in Tseung Kwan O serves up delicious bread, pastries, and European all-day dining.
 On a busy night, you’ll have to wait in line for a table at this cosy café, but the delicious and affordable food makes it all worth it.
-Its most popular dishes include a loaded and luxurious all-day breakfast ($149), as well as a substantial French foie gras & Australian chicken ten-grain rice ($139).
+Its most popular dishes include a loaded and luxurious all-day breakfast ($149), as well as a substantial French foie gras and Australian chicken ten-grain rice ($139).
 Can’t get enough?
 Its in-house bakery also hosts workshops for baking enthusiasts and cooking classes.

 Rise Kitchen, Shop 4, Alto Residences, 29 Tong Yin Street, Tseung Kwan O | (+852) 2703 9388